 - Some major tenants of shopping malls are closing down (Industry-specific factor)

 - E-commerce rising in popularity and threatening retail sales (Industry-specific factor)

-- Coronavirus outbreak leads to a sharp decline in consumers spending in malls (Non-recurring factor)
+- The coronavirus outbreak leads to a sharp decline in consumers spending in malls (A non-recurring factor)

 On the other hand, healthcare REITs are very resilient and defensive even when the economy is not good.